devorto/color-conversions/README.md

 * CMYK
 * HSV

-##Composer
+##Installation
-This package can also be installed through composer by requiring `gdwebs\ColorFormats`.
+This package can be installed through composer by requiring `gdwebs\ColorFormats`.

 ##Issues
 Use the "Issues" tab :)